confluentinc/streaming-ops/README.md

   * `REPO_GIT_USER=your-user` Update to your git username
   * `REPO_GIT_EMAIL=your-user@example.com` Update to your git email

-3. To install all dependencies on a Mac.
-This command uses a combination of manual installations by downloading and install binaries to `/usr/local/bin` and Homebrew.
+3. Install all dependencies

+    On macOS a provided `make` target uses a combination of manual installations by downloading and install binaries to `/usr/local/bin` and Homebrew.
 You will be prompted for your adminstrative passwod to install files to `/usr/local/bin`.
 You can skip this step if you'd like to install the dependencies manually.

     ```
     make install-deps
     ```

-4. To create a local test cluster on Docker using k3d
+4. Create a local test cluster on Docker using k3d

+    If you want to run a demo of this project on a local K8s cluster, this `make` target can boostrap a `k3d` cluster for you.

     ```
     make cluster